log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Copies EBS volumes from within AWS, and transfers them to GCP.
+Copies EBS volumes from within AWS by pushing them to an AWS S3 bucket.
+The S3 bucket is then copied to a Google Cloud Storage bucket, from which a GCP Disk Image and fnially a GCP Persistend Disk are created.
+This operation happens in the cloud and doesn't touch the local workstation on which the recipe is run.

 Modules: `AWSVolumeSnapshotCollector`, `AWSSnapshotS3CopyCollector`, `S3ToGCSCopy`, `GCSToGCEImage`, `GCEDiskFromImage`